MihaiCiorascu/Travel.2Ro/README.md

 # Travel.2Ro - Romania Travel Guide

-**Travel.2Ro** is my first website, developed during my high school years.
-It serves as a comprehensive guide for exploring Romania, helping travelers plan their trips with ease.
+**Travel.2Ro** is my first website, developed in high school.
+It serves as a comprehensive guide for exploring Romania, helping travelers easily plan their trips.

 ## Key Features